eove/his-api/docs/eove-his-interface.md

 - no ping has been received from a certain amount of time (like 20 s) or,
 - no message has been received at all from server recently or,
-- sent commands do not receive their corresponding responses (use reference property)
+- sent messages do not receive their corresponding responses (use reference property)

-Client could reconnect to server automatically and send a new `START_COMMUNICATION` command.
+Client could reconnect to server automatically and send a new `START_COMMUNICATION` message.